Pig roast: United Kingdom

-In the UK, the tradition of pig roasting, more commonly known in the UK as a "hog roast", is popular on many occasions, particularly parties and celebrations.
+In the UK, the tradition of pig roasting goes back to the middle ages and is more commonly known in the UK as a "hog roast", is popular on many occasions, particularly parties and celebrations.
 It is usually an outdoor event, and a staple meal at many show events.
 The tradition is to roast either on a spit, turning the pig under a flame, or in a large oven in a roasting pan; roasting pigs around 130 lbs (60 kg) in weight are common in the UK.
 The pig is normally roasted in a propane gas machine.
 The pig's skin is scored with a sharp blade and covered in water and salt to make the crackling.
-In ancient times, going all the way back to the Saxons, roasting a wild boar was often the centerpiece of a meal at Yuletide, with Yule being Freya's feast.
+In ancient times, dating back to the Saxons, roasting a wild boar was often the centerpiece of a meal at Yuletide, with Yule being Freya's feast.
 The head was often the greatest delicacy, as evidenced by the survival of the Boar's Head Carol.